Digital TV Deals

 If you have a problem with your TV provider and need to complain, contact it and keep a record of the date, what you said and the person you speak to.
 Common problems include installation dates not being met, limited service, incorrect billing and more.
 It's always worth trying to call your provider first, but if not, then...

 Free tool if you're having a problem

-This tool helps you draft your complaint and manage it too.
-It's totally free and offered by a firm called Resolver, which we like so much that we work with it to help people get complaints justice.
+This tool helps you draft your complaint and manage it, too.
+It's free, and offered by a firm called Resolver which we like so much we work with to help people get complaints justice.

 Get Our Free Money Tips Email!